 As more businesses consider Shopify to Magento migration, it becomes crucial to understand the key differences between the two.
 Let’s delve deeper into these differences.

-Open-source vs. Proprietary Systems:
+Open-source vs. Proprietary Systems

 - Magento: One of the primary reasons businesses opt for a Shopify to Magento 2 migration is Magento’s open-source nature.
 This means that businesses have complete access to the platform’s code, allowing for extensive customization and control.
 Such access enables stores to tailor their site to unique needs, a feature that’s especially attractive to larger businesses or those with specific requirements.